martin-montas/Linux-System-Hardening-Guide/Services/Web-server/Apache2/Basics/README.md

 related tools.

 #### Prequisites
-- Apache2 should be installed.
+- Apache2 should be installed on your system.
 - you should have a basic understanding of Apache2 and its commands.

 ### 1.0 Disable Unwanted Services